Propagating Knowledge Updates to LMs Through Distillation: Experimental Setting

 \subsection{Comparison Systems}

-We compare our approach to methods for injecting knowledge by updating parameters as well as prepending the knowledge at inference time.
-For prepending, we report two settings: (1) prepending the correct entity definition and (2) prepending a definition of random entity, as reported in prior work~\cite{Onoe2023KnowledgeInject}.
-We describe knowledge updating methods below:
+We compare against two paradigms for knowledge injection: prepending new knowledge in-context at inference time and updating the parameters of LMs.
+For \textbf{prepending}, we report two settings: (1) prepending the correct entity definition and (2) prepending a definition of random entity, as reported in prior work~\cite{Onoe2023KnowledgeInject}.
+Next, we describe knowledge updating methods below.

 \textbf{Finetuning} is frequently used to adapt pre-trained LMs to new domains or tasks~\citep{Gururangan2020DontSP} and is a baseline for knowledge injection.
-We train $M_{\mathrm{base}}$ on $\mathbf{d}_e$ with standard negative log likelihood loss on the sequence (teacher forcing).
+We train $M_{\mathrm{Base}}$ on $\mathbf{d}_e$ with standard negative log likelihood loss on the sequence (teacher forcing).
 We investigate fine-tuning the full model, as well as only the last layer.